 1. Sheikh Zayed Grand Mosque, Abu Dhabi

-This is one of the largest and the most attractive mosque in the world.
-Accessible to both the Muslim and the non-Muslim population.
+This is one of the largest and the most attractive mosques in the world, accessible to both the Muslim and the non-Muslim population.
 The females are expected to cover their head before entering the mosque premises.
 Oozing with opulence and elegance, this mosque is a unique blend of modernity and tradition.
 It has an internal capacity to accommodate 40,000 worshipers at one time.

 2. Al Badiyah Mosque, Fujairah

 On records, this is the oldest mosque in the UAE which was built in the year 1446.
+Visiting the Al Badiyah Mosque is one of the best things to do in Fujairah.
 Even after completing nearly 6 centuries of existence, this classic mud and stone architecture still carries the charm and elegance of a divine prayer center for the Muslim faith.
 One of the must-see attractions in the Emirate, this mosque is popularly also known as the Ottoman Mosque.

 3. Grand Mosque, Bur Dubai

 Restored twice, once in the year 1952 and then in 1999, this Grand Mosque is one of the oldest mosque built in the Emirate.
 Placed in the heart of Old Dubai, the Grand Mosque is nestled between several cultural attractions like the Grand Souq and the Ruler’s Court.
 We would recommend you to visit the mosque in the night when it is lit up with vibrant colors.